 1988: The Hockey Hall of Fame inducts goalie Tony Esposito, defenseman Brad Park, forward Guy Lafleur and center Buddy O'Connor as players, longtime Philadelphia Flyers owner Ed Snider as a builder and George Hayes as an official.

 Video: Tony Esposito won Vezina, Calder in 1969-70

 2011: A plane carrying the players and coaching staff of Kontinental Hockey League team Lokomotiv Yaroslavl crashes near Tunoshna Airport shortly after takeoff, killing 43 of the 45 people on board (another later dies from his injuries).
-Among those killed are coach Brad McCrimmon, assistants (and former NHL players) Alexander Karpovtsev and Igor Korolev, and longtime NHL players Pavol Demitra, Ruslan Salei, Karlis Skrastins and Josef Vasicek.
+Among those killed are coach Brad McCrimmon (a former NHL defenseman and assistant); assistants (and former NHL players) Alexander Karpovtsev and Igor Korolev; and longtime NHL players Pavol Demitra, Ruslan Salei, Karlis Skrastins and Josef Vasicek.